George Darouze: Integrity commissioner investigation and lawsuit

 According to CBC News, Darouze "tried to silence a woman who criticized him on social media during last fall's [2018] municipal election by writing to her husband's boss, the chief of police, according to a scathing report from the city's integrity commissioner."

 The complaint was received on March 12, 2019.

 The commissioner stated that "on a balance of probabilities, I find that the major motivation of the councillor was to bully and intimidate the complainants and each of them in the hope that female complainant might cease her critical Facebook commentary of him."
 The commissioner further wrote that it was written "for the primary reason of silencing the female complainant and causing the male complainant grief in his workplace."

 Darouze was criticized online over the matter.

-The matter is ongoing (as of September 22, 2021); the complainant and her husband have filed a lawsuit against Darouze for alleged damages, as reported on June 19, 2020.
+The matter is settled (as of August 2022), the complainant and her husband had filed a lawsuit against Darouze for alleged damages, but eventually dropped the lawsuit.
 Following the commissioner's report, Darouze had emailed the couple that he was "truly sorry" that they "perceived" his actions as harassment.

-On February 24, 2021 (Anti-Bullying Day), Darouze posted on his Facebook page "let's all be mindful to to stand up against bullying today and everyday, all year!"